How Long Does a Workers Compensation Settlement Take?

 - A resignation and agreement not to reapply

 - An indemnification agreement

-- A document regarding your Social Security Disability or Medicare status
+- A document or affidavit regarding your Social Security Disability or Medicare status

 - A Medicare Set-Aside agreement

 Why does the insurance company send these other documents?
 Many of these documents have you release other claims you could have.
 Other documents obligate you to do certain things like keep the settlement confidential or pay money to the insurance company for violating an agreement.

 Do you have to sign these other documents?
 Not necessarily.
 The insurance company would probably like you to give up your rights.
 You would probably prefer to keep as many rights as you can.

 If you do not want to sign the documents, you do not have to sign them.
 However, the insurance company might refuse to settle your workers’ compensation case without these other documents.

 What if we cannot agree on the changes to the settlement documents?